Are you preparing for NET JRF? Are you confused what is it? Then this article provide you with right information about Net Jrf. Lets begin:

 Qualifying marks in Net Jrf:

 University Grants Commission (UGC) NET JRF: For UGC-NET JRF, the qualifying criteria include both the aggregate marks and subject-wise qualifying marks.
-The general qualifying criteria are as follows:

 For General Category: Candidates need to secure at least 40% aggregate marks in both papers (Paper I and Paper II) taken together.